inf380p/fall2021/_posts/<username>/2020-08-26-first-post.md

 ---
 layout: post
-author: mbeni
+author: Martinrb84
-title: "Beni's first!"
+title: "Martinrb84 first!"
 ---
 I'm Martin and I am new to all of this!